bsc-pm/nanos6/README.md

 1. `--with-libnuma=prefix` to specify the prefix of the numactl installation
 1. `--with-extrae=prefix` to specify the prefix of the extrae installation
 1. `--enable-cuda` to enable support for CUDA tasks
+1. `--with-pqos=prefix` to specify the prefix of the PQoS installation
+1. `--enable-monitoring` to enable monitoring and predictions of task/CPU/thread statistics
+1. `--enable-chrono-arch` to enable an architecture-based timer for the monitoring infrastructure
+1. `--enable-monitoring-hwevents` to enable monitoring of hardware counters (which must be paired with an appropriate library)

 The location of elfutils and hwloc is always retrieved through pkg-config.
 The location of PAPI can also be retrieved through pkg-config if it is not specified through the `--with-papi` parameter.